LucidtechAI/las-docs/tutorials/create_your_own_docker_transition.md

  - `requirements.txt`: Here are the required packages that need to be installed.

 ## Dockerfile
-For a simple process like this, the Dockerfile can look something like this:
+For a simple process, the Dockerfile can look something like this:
 ```dockerfile
 FROM python:3.8  # Use the base image of your own choice